codeandsupply/assets/RULES.md

 - Events start with the Code & Supply intro presentation found in the assets repo
 - Signage created using the standard template
-- At least a sign on the front of the host building, ideally signs at each turn
+- At least one sign bearing the event name and C&S logo on the front of the host building, ideally signs at each turn